Cognitive Psychology – psy360 (3 credits)

 This course will present an overview of cognitive psychology and its findings, theories, and approach.
 Cognitive psychology deals with how we acquire and use knowledge so the course will cover topics such as perception, attention, memory, language, reasoning, and problem solving.

-Analyze the role of language processing in cognitive psychology.
+- Analyze the role of perception, attention, memory, and language in reasoning and problem solving.

 Introduction Cognitive Psychology